ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 * express the provenance and historicity of statements
 * relate and link various heterogeneous statements in a simple fashion
 * check that the statement comes from a source with authority to issue that statement
+* confirm that sources provide a complete history of statements related to a given component

 ### Promotion of a Software Component by Multiple Entities